2025 New York Giants season

-The 2025 season is the New York Giants' 101st in the National Football League (NFL), their fourth under general manager Joe Schoen and their fourth and final under head coach Brian Daboll.
+The 2025 season was the New York Giants' 101st in the National Football League (NFL), their fourth under general manager Joe Schoen, their final under the ownership tandem of John Mara and Steve Tisch, and their fourth and final under head coach Brian Daboll.

 The Giants finished the 2024 season with a 3–14 record and received the third pick in the 2025 NFL draft, which they used to select Penn State linebacker Abdul Carter.
-They will attempt to improve on this record, make the playoffs after a three-year absence, and end their 13-year division title drought, which is currently the longest active drought in the NFC.
-Their week 4 upset win against the Chargers, their first victory of the season, was their 750th lifetime win in the club's 101 seasons.
-This is the first season since 2018 that Daniel Jones is not on the team's roster, as he was released during the 2024 season.
-The Giants started 2–9 for the second consecutive season and 8 of 9 seasons with a losing record dating back to 2017.
+They improved upon this record after upsetting their division rival Dallas Cowboys in the regular season finale.
+Their Week 4 upset win against the Los Angeles Chargers, their first victory of the season, was their 750th lifetime win in the club's 101 seasons.
+That game also saw the Giants debut their 25th overall pick in the 2025 NFL draft rookie quarterback Jaxson Dart who scored his first touchdown by rushing for 15 yards into the end zone.
+This was the first season since 2018 that Daniel Jones is not on the team's roster, as he was released during the 2024 season.
+The Giants started 2–13 for the second consecutive season and clinched a losing record for the 8th time in 9 seasons dating back to 2017, as well as extending their NFC East division title drought to 14 seasons, the longest active drought in the NFC.
 On November 10, following a Week 10 loss to the Chicago Bears, the Giants fired Daboll.
-Offensive coordinator Mike Kafka will serve as the team’s interim head coach for the remainder of the season.
+Offensive coordinator Mike Kafka served as the team's interim head coach for the remainder of the season.